 As a ubiquitous global brand, Walmart has been a frequent target by scammers.
-Recently, consumers have been receiving solicitations by e-mail and letter mail that claim to offer surveys for $100+ gift cards, or for mystery shopping assignments at various Walmart locations.
+Recently, consumers have been receiving solicitations by e-mail and letter mail that claim to offer surveys for $100+ gift cards, for mystery shopping assignments at various Walmart locations, and fake check scams.

 Walmart Gift Card Survey Scams

 One day out of the blue, you may receive an e-mail purportedly from Walmart offering you the chance to take a survey in exchange for a $100 or even a $1000 gift card.
 The link to the survey in the e-mail will point to a page asking you for your personal information, leading then to a lengthy survey, which will finally conclude with offers to sign up for services such as antivirus software.
 Seems sketchy?
 You bet it is.

 This is a Walmart gift cards scam.
 Do not fill out these surveys.
 Not only are they not administered by Walmart, but they will mine your personal information, which will then be sold, exposing you to relentless amounts of spam.

 Walmart itself does conduct in-store satisfaction surveys that presents shoppers with the chance to win gift cards, but these are strictly offered at: survey.walmart.com.
 This same url will also be listed on the bottom of your Walmart receipt.

 If you’re looking for a legitimate way to earn Walmart gift cards, you can do so by taking surveys through legitimate online survey providers, but you must specifically request to receive a Walmart card.
 Legitimate survey sites won’t typically promise a Walmart card for completion of a particular survey; rather, once you complete a few surveys, you will be prompted to select a method to redeem your rewards, and there, you may opt to receive a Walmart gift card.